BoaN235/hephaestus-3D-printer/README.md

 ?? hours

-- build the printer
-- settup the firmware
-- print a benchy?
-- Not blow up at least until I can print the benchy
+  I started to build the printer.
+I cut the base of the wood then cut 4 peices at 490mm and 8 at 320mm.

 # Final Designs